 In summer 2011, Indiana University Bloomington instituted a new campus-wide General Education Program.
 All IUB undergraduate students who matriculate in or after first summer session 2011 will be required to complete the campus-wide GenEd program prior to graduation.
-Some courses may overlap and satisfy the Common Ground General Education requirements as well as some additional SoIC General Education requirements needed to complete INFOBS or CSCIBS majors.
-Please be aware that some courses in the INFOBS major require a higher gpa to fulfill a requirement than the same course in the General Education requirement (ex.
-MATH-M 118 satisfies the General Education requirement with a grade of "D-", but a grade of "C" is needed to satisfy the SoIC Math requirement).
+Some courses may overlap and satisfy the Common Ground General Education requirements as well as some additional SoIC General Education requirements needed to complete INFOBS, ISENGRBS, or CSCIBS majors.
+Please be aware that some courses in the INFOBS major require a higher gpa to fulfill a requirement than the same course in the General Education requirement.